What is a runway incursion?

 - Presence of standard Runway Markings and Taxiway Surface Markings and Signs

 - Presence of standard Runway Lighting and Taxiway Lighting including the installation of Runway Status Lights (RWSL) and Runway Holding Point Lighting.

-- The use or runway incursions control systems that monitor vehicle movement on at the entrance or exit of the protected area.
+The use of runway incursion control systems that monitor vehicle movement at the entrance or exit of the protected area.